ResidentMario/wargame-data/README.md

 the in-game display.
 This data export thus constitutes a best attempt, and is quite possibly incomplete in some sense.
 * The `[AoE]` tag is attached to weapons in a scattershot and illogical manner (for instance, have you ever wondered by HE Bombs do not have an `AoE` tag?).
 Thus in this data export, it is not always attached correctly and should be treated with a grain of salt.

+The following errors will be repaired the next time the data is exported:

 * There is an error in the `MaxDeceleration` field.
 The actual value is 52 times what is reported.
+Sorry.
+* There is an error in the `IsCommandUnit` field.
+This is always set to `True`, even when it shouldn't be.
 Sorry.

 ## Build Process
 ### Overview